Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class4/README.md

 source ~/.bashrc
 ```

+-->

+> All the tools that you would need for class4 QC are installed in your Conda environment MICRO582_class4_QC.
+If you have not created the conda environment, please run the commands described in the class3 section -  [set-up-a-conda-environment-using-a-yml-file]https://github.com/Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2023/blob/main/class/class3/README.md#set-up-a-conda-environment-using-a-yml-file

-> Lets check if we can call kraken help menu from the command line.
+Lets load the conda environment and check if we can call kraken help menu.

 ```
 kraken -h